spice-sass/spice/README.md

 ##### Sass 3.3

-@includes uses sass maps so sass version 3.3+ is required.
+Spice uses sass maps so sass version 3.3+ is required.
 See below for instructions on installing sass.

 **Linux**